-Becoming a Manager by Linda Annette Hill Book Resume:
+Becoming a Manager by Linda A. Hill Book Resume:

-The transition from star performer to a competent manager can be trying for many--even traumatic.
-The skills that led to success as a salesperson, for example, are very different from those needed to manage a sales force.
-New managers must learn how to lead others, to win trust and respect, to motivate, and to strike the right balance between delegation and control.
-It is a transition many new managers fail to make.
-In BECOMING A MANAGER, Linda Hill traces the experiences of 19 new managers over the course of their first year in a managerial capacity.
-Through personal interviews she reveals the complexity of the process and examines the expectations of the managers, their subordinates, and their superiors.
-In their own words the managers describe how they reframed their understanding of their roles and responsibilities, how they learned to build effective work relationships with subordinates, how and when they used individual and organizational resources, and how they learned to cope with the stresses and emotions of the transformation.
-Above all, they describe what it meant to take on a new identity.
-Two themes emerge from this fascinating book.
-First, the transition from individual contributor to manager represented a profound psychological adjustment--a transformation--as the managers tried to contend with their new responsibilities.
-Second, the process of becoming a manager is primarily one of learning from experience.
-Through trial and error, observation and interpretation, the new managers learned what it took to become an effective business leader.
-The human and financial costs associated with the transition to manager can be considerable.
-Descriptions of bad judgment, burnout, and incompetence abound in these pages.
-But there are steps companies can take to improve the odds for first-time managers.
-Linda Hill gives concrete, practical suggestions that any company can use to help managers survive their first year and become effective contributors to the organization.
-BECOMING A MANAGER provides valuable insight into the challenges that new managers face.
-It is must reading for human resource professionals and others responsible for management development, as well as for the manager struggling to make the difficult transition to a new identity.
+New managers must learn how to lead others rather than do the work themselves, to win trust and respect, to motivate, and to strike the right balance between delegation and control.
+It is a transition many fail to make.
+This book traces the experiences of nineteen new managers over the course of their first year in a managerial capacity.
+Reveals the complexity of the transition and analyzes the expectations of the managers, their subordinates, and their superiors.
+New managers describe how they reframed their understanding of their roles and responsibilities, how they learned to build effective work relationships, how and when they used individual and organizational resources, and how they learned to cope with the inevitable stresses of the transformation.
+They describe what it was like to take on a new identity.
+Two themes emerge: first the transition from individual contributor to manager is a profound psychological adjustment--a transformation; second, the process of becoming a manager is primarily one of learning from experience.
+Through trial and error, observation and interpretation, the new managers learned what it took to become effective business leaders.